Lucasjensen56/Node.js-MySQL/README.md

 ![Step one](./images/toPurchase.png)

+## Step Two
-	* You will then be prompted with a list of products to choose from.
+You will then be prompted with a list of products to choose from.
 After selecting a product, enter how many you would like to purchase

 ![Step Two](./images/productList.png)

-	*
+## Step Three

 ![Step Three](./images/orderPlaced.png)